Absorbing-state phase transition and activated random walks with unbounded capacities: Introduction

 \begin{theorem} Given an infinite, vertex transitive, and amenable graph $G=(V,E)$, it follows that \begin{itemize} \item For all $\mu < \frac{\lambda}{1+\lambda}\bb E[w_o]$, we have ${\bb P}^\nu_{\mu,\lambda}\left( \text{The process } \eta_\cdot \text{ fixates} \right)=1$. \item For $\mu > {\bb E} [w_o]$, we have ${\bb P}^\nu_{\mu,\lambda}\left(\text{The process } \eta_\cdot \text{ fixates} \right)=0$. \end{itemize}

 In particular, if $\bb E[w_0]=\infty$, the system fixates for all $\mu<\infty$ and $\lambda>0$ with probability $1$. \end{theorem}

-The upper-bound is a very direct application of the mass-transport techniques used in \cite{gurel2010fixation}.
-The upper bound comes from an adaptation of the concept of \emph{stabilisation via weak stabilisation} developed in \cite{stauffer2018critical}.
+The upper bound is a very direct application of the mass-transport techniques used in \cite{gurel2010fixation}.
+The lower bound comes from an adaptation of the concept of \textit{stabilisation via weak stabilisation} developed in \cite{stauffer2018critical}.